dguo/chromatastic/README.md

 If you have Python 3 and Docker, you can also run `$ ./dev` for a development

 ## Other Themes
+* [Color Tailor](https://addons.mozilla.org/en-US/firefox/addon/color-tailor/): changes the theme to the current website's "primary" color
 * [Containers Theme](https://addons.mozilla.org/en-US/firefox/addon/containers-theme/): changes the theme color to match the active [container tab](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/)
+* [Picture Paint](https://addons.mozilla.org/en-US/firefox/addon/picture-paint/): changes the theme to match the color palette of the current National Geographic Photo of the Day
 * [Quantum Lights](https://addons.mozilla.org/en-US/firefox/addon/quantum-lights-dynamic/): Firefox Quantum palette-inspired theme that changes based on the time of day
 * [Gradientus](https://addons.mozilla.org/en-US/firefox/addon/gradientus/): also changes colors based on the time of day